dimagi/commcare-cloud/docs/changelog/index.md

 ## Changelog

 ### **2020-10-01** [ES upgrade from 2.4.6 to 7.9.1](0037-upgrade-to-elasticsearch7.md)
-This change upgrade Elasticsearch from 2.4.6 to 7.9.1 version.
+This change upgrades Elasticsearch from 2.4.6 to 7.9.1 version.
 CommCare HQ releases after **Todo; decide** will not continue to support Elasticsearch 2.4.6, so we strongly recommend applying this change before then.